-The pretest 4.8 in core (HP and SL boreholes) will be imaged using X-ray CT at NETL.
+The pretest 4.8 in core (HP and SL boreholes) was X-ray CT imaged at NETL.
 This analysis will quantify the percentage of non-halite minerals in the salt, based on the differences in X-ray absorption of different minerals.
-Bulk water content of WIPP salt from MU-0 is well-correlated with clay content (Figure 6).
+Bulk water content of WIPP salt from MU-0 is well-correlated with clay content (Figure 17).
 This information should provide a non-destructive estimate of bulk water content available in the salt.
-NETL may also conduct XRF mapping on the surface of the cores, and with P-wave and magnetic susceptibility profiling.
+NETL also conducted XRF mapping on the surface of the cores, and with P-wave and magnetic susceptibility profiling.
 These data will help identify key mineral phases encountered in the HP and SL boreholes.
 Geologic descriptions of any sedimentary structures, clay seams, or induced fractures will be made.